Txori/ZgeSublime/README.md

 # ZgeSublime

-A [Sublime Text](https://www.sublimetext.com/) plugin to build and run `.zgeproj` files directly from the editor.
+A [Sublime Text](https://www.sublimetext.com/) plugin to build and run [ZGameEditor](https://www.zgameeditor.org/) projects directly from the editor.

 ## Installation